MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-installing-configuring.md

 [Get DeployR Enterprise today](http://go.microsoft.com/fwlink/?LinkID=698525) to take advantage of great DeployR features like [enterprise security](https://deployr.revolutionanalytics.com/documents/admin/security) and [a scalable grid framework](https://deployr.revolutionanalytics.com/documents/help/admin-console/#Topics/node-grid-intro.htm).
 Note that DeployR Enterprise is part of Microsoft R Server.

-**Tips!**
+>[!TIP]
--   For help in determining the right number of grid nodes for you, refer to the [Scale & Throughput](https://deployr.revolutionanalytics.com/documents/admin/throughput/#gridcap) document.
+>-   For help in determining the right number of grid nodes for you, refer to the [Scale & Throughput](https://deployr.revolutionanalytics.com/documents/admin/throughput/#gridcap) document.
--   Once you have installed and configured one grid node, you can copy the files over from the server that has already been set up over to the next one.
+>-   Once you have installed and configured one grid node, you can copy the files over from the server that has already been set up over to the next one.
--   Install each grid node on a separate host machine.
+>-   Install each grid node on a separate host machine.

 After installing the [main server for DeployR Enterprise](#install-main), install each grid node on a separate machine as follows: